radon-h2020/radon-tosca-metrics/docs/metrics/NumOperationInputs.md

 ## Description

-Returns the number of `interfaces` inputs within a blueprint template.
+Returns the number of inputs within a blueprint template.

 `Interfaces Types` define inputs that need to be provided to each operation.
 This inputs can be considered as method's parameters.